enuchi/React-Google-Apps-Script/README.md

 npm install react-transition-group
 ```

 Important: Since Google Apps Scripts projects don't let you easily reference external files, this project will bundle an entire app into one HTML file.
 This can result in large files if you are importing large packages.
-To help split up the files, you can grab a CDN url for your package and declare it in the [webpack file, here](./webpack.config.js#L157).
-If set up properly, this will add a script tag that will load packages from a CDN, reducing your bundle size.
+To help reduce the size of these large HTML files, you can try to externalize packages by using a CDN to load packages.
+For packages that can be loaded through a CDN (usually they will have a UMD build), you can configure the CDN details here in the [webpack config file](./webpack.config.js#L187).
+If set up properly, this will add a script tag that will load packages from a CDN, reducing your overall bundle size.

 ### Styles